-- R25 During the competition, Aerial Gimbal Operators may use Gimbal Remote Controllers, custom controllers for Aerial Robots, and remote controllers for Darts at the same time, while a Pilot may only use one remote controller.
+R25 During the Seven-Minute Round, Aerial Gimbal Operators may use Gimbal Remote Controllers, custom controllers for Aerial Robots, and remote controllers for Darts at the same time, while a Pilot may only use one remote controller.
 Besides, each Operator can use a maximum of one remote controller and custom controller.

 Penalties: Verbal Warning.
-If the Verbal Warning is ineffective, the offender shall be issued a Red Card. - R26 Operators are not allowed to use their own headphones or computers in the Operator Room.
-Penalties: Verbal Warning.
-If the verbal warning is ineffective, the team shall be issued a Round Forfeiture. - R27 A Pilot that operates an Aerial Root must pass the Pilot Assessment.Penalties: The team is issued a Round Forfeiture and the offending team member is disqualified. - R28 Pilots are not allowed to use the image transmission function.
+If the Verbal Warning is ineffective, the offender shall be issued a Red Card.

+R26 Operators are not allowed to use their own headphones or computers in the Operator Room.